Sunnyside Turnoff Fire Update

 Sunnyside Turnoff Fire Daily Update

-There are currently 529 resources assigned to suppressing the fire.
+There are currently 565 resources assigned to suppressing the fire, on both night and day shifts.

-Warm Springs Area Closures: Kah-Nee-Ta Resort and Charley Canyon area are still closed to public.
+Warm Springs Area Evacuations: Kah-Nee-Ta Resort area and Charley Canyon area closed to public.

-Road Closures: Hwy 3 closed to the public: at Jct of Hwy3/Hwy 9 (Simnasho Jct) and at MP 6.5 (Wolfe Point Jct) coming north out of Warm Springs.
-Hwy 8 closed to the public at Hwy 8/Hwy 3 Jct (road into Kah-Na-Tee Resort).
+Road Closures: Hwy 3 closed to the public: at Jct of Hwy 3/Hwy 9 (Simnasho Jct) and at MP 6.5 (Wolfe Point Jct) coming north out of Warm Springs.
+Hwy 8 closed to the public at Hwy 8/Hwy 3 Jct (road into Kah-Nee-Ta Resort).
 Local residents are allowed access.